 Allergens, airborne pathogens, and dust–none of these are welcome guests in our homes.
 Thankfully, the best air purifiers will eradicate these things from the air, making our home’s air both cleaner and healthier.

-Our pick for the best air purifier for allergies is the Molekule Air Purifier.
-But this air purifier is effective at dealing with far more than allergens.
+To this end, one of the best models on the market is the Molekule Air Purifier.
 It can remove dust, pet dander, mold, and various other particles from the air that you breathe in your home.

 All in the Family

 Molekule is a family-owned startup that began manufacturing their product for public use in 2016.
 But, the science backing this machine is at least 20 years old.

 As the story goes, Dilip Goswami suffered from nasal allergies.
 His father, Dr. Yogi Goswami, was a prominent scientist who worked on solar energy.
 Dr. Goswami decided to do something to help his son find relief from his allergies.